Meet me, Sarah Studebaker, RN L.Ac. Diplomate NCCAOM

 What distinguishes me from other acupuncturists?

 Acupuncture of Powell is a small practice.
-I see one patient at a time—two on rare occasion—so my focus is entirely on you and your care needs.
+I see one patient at a time, so my focus is entirely on you and your care needs.
 We both have the advantage of my ability to truly understand both the holistic Oriental medicine, and the Western medicine biophysical and pathology aspects of your health concerns.

 What do I enjoy most about my work?